How to recognise the signs of excessive ear wax build-up

 Earache or pain

 If you are experiencing discomfort, sharp pains or earache in your ears, you may be suffering from symptoms of ear wax build-up.
-This is because ear wax build-up causes pressure within the ear canal on ear drum.
+This is because ear wax build-up causes pressure within the ear canal on the eardrum.

 Reduced hearing or feeling of fullness